The Guide to Use Storytelling in Training and eLearning Effectively

 In the case of eLearning, the stories you tell also need to relate to your intended audience for the best result.
 This also helps you effectively write learning objectives for your online courses.

-Define the persona of your learners to really get to know that person.
-Answer questions like the audience demographics, where will the learner engage with the content?
+Define the persona of your learners to get to know that person.
+Answer questions like the audience demographics, and where will the learner engage with the content.
 What context will they relate to the most?
 Then, craft your audience portraits to resonate with the learner.

-Things that make stories come alive for the reader are strong and vivid details.
+Strong and vivid details make stories come alive for the reader.
 Details allow readers to connect to the story and give the story credibility.
 When crafting eLearning stories, your priority should be to help learners create mental images of the narrative.
 Again, this activates the brain and deepens the learning impact.

 Despite the multiple available technologies we have, it’s still the story that moves us as a species.
 By tapping into the power of storytelling, you can create more powerful and effective eLearning courses.